Glyphack/Glyphack/content/blog/huec/index.md

 8-9 | Temperature | Little-endian 16-bit, in mireds
 {{< /ble-packet >}}

-The temperature values are in [mireds](https://en.wikipedia.org/wiki/Mired), which is how Philips Hue encodes color temperature.
+The temperature values are in [mireds](https://en.wikipedia.org/wiki/Mired).
 Warm white and cool white only differ in bytes 8-9.

 When I set it to another color the bytes change to this format: